unt-libraries/discover/README.md

 ## Scripts

 Several convenience scripts exist in `package.json` that can be invoked with yarn (or npm).
 Example: `$ yarn start` to build the docker containers and start the web server.

-- `start`: Starts the Docker containers in the terminal
-- `build`: Builds the Docker containers, required before starting
-- `web:run`: Issue a command to the web container and then stop the containers
-- `web:assetServer`: Runs the webpack asset server in a separate terminal session
-- `rubyStyle`: Runs RuboCop style check
-- `test`: Run tests using Rails and Docker test configurations
-- `test:verbose`: Runs test with additional verbosity
-- `web:compileAssets`: Precompile assets with Rails
-- `web:dbCreate`: Create the database with Rails
-- `web:dbMigrate`: Migrate databases with Rails
-- `web:credentials`: Edit Rails credentials
-- `docker:stopAll`: Stop all currently running Docker containers
-- `docker:removeAll`: Remove all Docker containers
-- `docker:prune`: Prune Docker containers
-- `updateBrowserStats`: Update `browserslist-stats.json` for BrowsersList and Google Analytics integration
+Refer to the `package.json` file for a complete list of available scripts.

 ## Code style